Chapter 1 Intro to R and RStudio

 This should open up a new window in the RStudio interface, as shown in the following image.

 You can copy and paste the code above into the script, save it, edit it, etc. and ultimately run specific lines of code by highlighting them and pressing Ctrl+Enter (Cmd+Enter on Mac), or by clicking the “Run” button in the top right corner of the Scripts window.
-If you’re reading this book online, you can easily copy an entire block of code using the copy button in the top right corner of the code block.
+You can copy an entire block of code using the copy button in the top right corner of the code block.
+In this way, this research is a tool to learn R coding and also a repository for code that you can copy and use.

 We’ll dive into the basics of coding in R in the next chapter.